microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 2. Open your compiled Visual Studio project and then open the _'Package.appxmanifest'_ in your solution.
 3. Make sure to tick the _'GazeInput'_ checkbox under _Capabilities_.

+_Please note:_
+You only have to do this if you build into a new build folder.
+This means that if you had already built your Unity project and set up the appxmanifest before and now target the same folder again, the appxmanifest should stay untouched.

 ![Enabling Gaze Input in Visual Studio](../Images/EyeTracking/mrtk_et_gazeinput.jpg)

 You don't see a _'GazeInput'_ capability?